testsigmahq/testsigma-docs/src/pages/docs/projects/settings/requirement-types.md

 ---
 title: "Requirement Types in Testsigma"
-meta_desc: "What are requirement types in Testsigma and how to access, create, edit and delete them."
+metadesc: "What are requirement types in Testsigma and how to access, create, edit and delete them."
+noindex: false
 order: 2.42
 page_id: "Requirement Types"
 warning: false